geissdoerfer/bonito/README.md

 - The *cars* dataset contains traces from two cars.
 Each car is equipped with three piezoelectric harvesters mounted on the windshield, the dashboard, and in the trunk.
 The cars drive for two hours in convoy over a variety of roads.
 - The *washer* dataset includes five traces from piezoelectric harvesters mounted on a WPB4700H industrial washing machine, while the machine runs a washing program with maximum load for 45 minutes.

-The data is publicly available at [Zenodo](https://doi.org/10.5281/zenodo.6383042).
 The data is provided as one hdf5 file per dataset containing time-synchronized power traces with a sampling rate of 100kSps and the following format:

 ```bash
 	   .